celeschai/forum/README.md

 ## Docker:
 This project is also designed to be run in docker containers.
 Environment variables that are set in `/.env` are passed into both `./frontend` and `./backend` via the `compose.yml` file under `environement variables`.
 Backup jobs are automically done and saved on your local machine every day.

-# The file is configured for deployment on [Render](https://render.com/), should you wish to build your docker containers:
+### The `main` branch is configured for deployment on [Render](https://render.com/), should you wish to build your docker containers, fork the `todocker` branch

-To start:
+ To start the forum using docker:
 ```
 docker compose up -d
 ```
 This will
-1. create docker images, containers, and volumes using `compose.yml`
+1. pull docker images, create containers and volumes using `compose.yml`
 2. seed the database
 3. start the react frontend
-you can view your website on localhost:3000
+you can view your website on `localhost:3000`

 ## Spinning up the website with public docker images by me
 visit this [repo](https://github.com/celeschai/forum_docker.git)